You need your wits about you when you’re choosing a mortgage, because not all cheap deals are as good as they seem.

 You don’t need to be a mathematical genius to do similar sums to compare the deals you’re considering just punch the figures into ourmortgage cost calculator.

-How much will my mortgage cost me every month? but don’t forget to take those set-up fees into account!
+you’ll find it in the mortgage calculators section at How much will my mortgage cost me every month? but don’t forget to take those set-up fees into account!